 Power 7: Lots of Cores, Lots of Threads

 With the global economy still faltering and its biggest i, AIX, and Linux shops putting the brakes on spending not only just because the economy is bad but also because they are starting to think about the future Power7 chips and what they may have to offer, IBM has to do something if it wants to keep Power Systems sales from crashing.
-In fact, it needs to do two things, and today, the company did both of them.
+In fact, it needs to do two things, and now the company has done both of them.

 Back in May 2006, the upgrade protection was only given out for the high-end 32-core System p 590 and 64-core System p 595 machines, not the 16-core System p 570 models and not officially at least the System i counterparts to those boxes.
 Back then, IBM said it had looked at the accounting rules, which are pretty strict about how many components can be replaced before you can’t call it an upgrade, and would offer upgrades from Power5 and Power5+ versions of these machines to the then-future Power6 boxes.